Comparing direct limit and inverse limit of even $K$-groups in non-commutative $p$-adic Lie extensions: Introduction

 \begin{thm2}[\cite{LimKlimit}] Retain the notation as above.
 Then there is a pseudo-isomorphism

 of $\Zp\ps{G}$-modules. \end{thm2}

 Here, for a given $\Zp\ps{G}$-module $M$, the module $M^\iota$ is defined to be the same underlying $\Zp$-module $M$ but with a $\Ga$-action given by

-The above result may be thought as a generalization of the previous results on class groups (see the works of Nekov\'a\v{r} \cite{Ne}, Vauclair \cite{Vau} and, more recently, that of Lai and Tan \cite{LT}) to the higher even $K$-groups.
+and $(-)^\vee$ is the Pontryagin dual.
+Since $K_0(\Op_L)[p^\infty]$ can be identified with the Sylow $p$-subgroup of the class group of $\Op$, the above result may be thought as a generalization of the previous results on class groups (see the works of Nekov\'a\v{r} \cite{Ne}, Vauclair \cite{Vau} and, more recently, that of Lai and Tan \cite{LT}) to the higher even $K$-groups.

 The goal of this paper is to extend the preceding theorem to certain non-commutative $p$-adic Lie extensions.
 As before, $F$ will always denote a number field.
 We shall, once and for all, fix a finite set $S$ of primes of $F$ which is always assumed to contain those above $p$ and the infinite primes.
 Let $S'$ denote the set of finite primes of $S$.
 Write $F_S$ for the maximal algebraic extension of $F$ unramified outside $S$.
 For each finite extension $L$ of $F$ contained in $F_S$, denote by $S(L)$ (resp., $S'(L)$) the set of primes of $L$ above $S$ (resp., above $S'$).
 For ease of notation, we shall write $\Op_{L,S}$ (instead of $\Op_{L,S'}$) for the ring of $S'(L)$-integers of $L$.
 This notational convention will be in force throughout the remainder of the paper without further mention.